apache/mnemonic/README.md

 Mnemonic: Structured Persistent Memory Library
 ================================
+(This project has been manually tranferred from https://github.com/bigdata-memory/bdmem)

 A structured data in-memory persistence & hybrid memory resources management library.
 It is featured with in-place non-volatile Java object programming model.